neul-labs/stout/docs/SECURITY.md

 1. **Host your own index**: Full control over package sources
 2. **Use your own signing key**: Independent verification chain
 3. **Enable audit logging**: Track all package operations
-4. **Regular vulnerability scans**: Automate `brewx audit` in CI/CD
+4. **Regular vulnerability scans**: Automate `stout audit` in CI/CD

 ## Reporting Security Issues

-If you discover a security vulnerability in brewx:
+If you discover a security vulnerability in stout:

 1. **Do not** open a public GitHub issue
 2. Email security concerns to the maintainers privately